apache/incubator-training/content/Conferences/ApacheCon/README.md

 ## How to Build with Ruby or Node (minimal support)

-It possisble to genrate the slides with other technologies, please see instructions at https://asciidoctor.org/docs/asciidoctor-revealjs/.
+It is possible to generate the slides with other technologies, please see instructions at https://asciidoctor.org/docs/asciidoctor-revealjs/.

-For node install the dependacies:
+For node install the dependencies:

 `npm i --save asciidoctor@^2.0 @asciidoctor/reveal.js`